xeago/gradblog/graduation/performance-plan.md

 PI          | [17][PI17]| A student demonstrates in practice his professional attitude (loyalty, honest, flexible, ..).
 Description |           | Soft skills are important in any project for a pleasant, successful execution.
 Examples of soft-skills are: cooperativeness, eagerness to learn, self criticism.
 Relevance   | 80        |
-Products    |           | Reflection of mentors and colleagues.
+Products    |           | Reflection of supervisors and colleagues.

   |         |
 -:|:-------:|-----------|